-- 1. The parent must notify the Principal of the purpose of the visit and when the visit will occur, including the date and time, before the parent enters school grounds. - 2.
-The Principal shall notify the administrative offices of the parent's intent to visit.

-The parent must check-in at the campus administrative office upon arrival and departure from the school.
-The parent must remain under the direct supervision of staff at all times.
+- 1. The parent/guardian must notify the Principal of the purpose of the visit and when the visit will occur, including date and time, before the parent/guardian enters the school grounds. - 2.
+The Principal shall notify the administrative offices of the parent/guardian's intent to visit. - 3.
+The parent/guardian must check in at the campus administrative office upon arrival and departure from the school. - 4.
+The parent/guardian must remain under the direct supervision of staff at all times.

-Even under the limited circumstances set out above, the parent will not be permitted to enter or be present on school property if:
+Even under the limited circumstances set out above, the parent/guardian will not be permitted to enter or be present on school property if:

 - 1. The individual's parental rights have been terminated; - 2.
-The individual's presence at school is prohibited by court order or conditions of probation; or - 3.
+The individuals' presence at school is prohibited by court order or conditions of probation; or - 3.
 The Superintendent or campus administrator determines that the individual poses a threat to student safety or is likely to cause a disturbance to the educational environment.